wlee88/the-movie-db/README.md

 - The back button is transparent when the poster is white.
 It'd be nice to make a smart back button which is aware of the color and can display the inverse of the background color average.
+- Would be nice if the app scrolled to the search bar when you click back when viewing a movie.

 ## Code scaffolding